solidi/hl-mods/workspace/redist/readme.txt

         - "sanic" - evil santa and sanic with a santa hat team up against you
         - "loopback" - teleport to the place of your last frag
         - "maxpack" - drop all weapons and ammo in play
+        - "infiniteammo" - all weapons have infinite ammo
+        - "randomweapon" - spawn with a randomly selected weapon
+        - "speedup" - everything is sped up by half!
 - Gameplay
     - Unreal Tournament styled spree achievements
         - Fast fragging unlocks awesome announcements